DibashThapa10/techjar_task/README.md

 This app uses the API to fetch posts and posts details from https://jsonplaceholder.typicode.com/

-Some screenshot of a Posts App.
+Some screenshot of a Post App.

 ![Screenshot_1721670065](https://github.com/user-attachments/assets/c203b9b0-ac91-4de0-b8e3-5e0c60ab5c2b)